Toasin1Nibir/weeding-planner/README.md

-This is a fullstack website <br/>
+Live Link: https://weeding-planner-5d996.web.app/ <br/>
 Website Name: Weeding Planner <br/>
+Project Description:
+•	It is a fullstack project  where user can book any services .

-Project Description: User can book any services we provide and can see their order status <br/>
+•	User can review any services also they can see their order status

-Live Link: https://weeding-planner-5d996.web.app/ <br/>
+•	Admin can add or delete service from admin panel.